Why Bahrain

 Setup Requirements

-• Registered Office: A physical address in Bahrain with NOC.
+• Registered Office: A registered commercial address in Bahrain is required in accordance with licensing requirements.

 B.S.C.
 Incorporation Process